 Bazer’s previous honors for his contributions to agriculture include the 2003 Wolf Prize, the 1980 ASAS Physiology and Endocrinology Award and a Fellow in the American Association for the Advancement of Science.

 Bazer received his BS degree from Centenary College of Louisiana.
 He earned her MS from Louisiana State University and his PhD from North Carolina State University.

-The Bouffault International Animal Agriculture Award is given to animal scientists or producers who have made contributions to animal agriculture programs in developing countries.
-The award is named for animal scientist Jean Claude Bouffault, and is sponsored by the Center for Regulatory Services, Inc. The American Society of Animal Science is a professional organization that serves more that 5,000 animal scientists and producers around the world.
+The ASAS Morrison Award is awarded to animal scientists who have made a meritorious scientific contribution or discovery in research in the field.
+The American Society of Animal Science is a professional organization that serves more than 5,000 animal scientists and producers around the world.

 email@example.com / 580-222-9843